HarshavardhanK/Deep-Learning-and-CV/README.md

 # Deep-Learning-and-CV

-#Transferred some items from Gitlab to Github
+Transferred items from Gitlab to Github